-Sawcliffe Manor: an ancestral home turned colorful escape
+Sawcliffe Manor: an ancestral home turned colourful escape

 Earlier this year, we took a trip to North Lincolnshire to visit Sawcliffe Manor, the centuries-old ancestral home belonging to the Elwes family.
-A labor of love spanning three decades today, it is a characterful and colorful holiday home.
-We took a tour around the property and chatted to Emily Elwes about why color is not to be feared, how to use leftover paint to transform your stairs, and the plan for redecorating their Library Room.
+A labour of love spanning three decades today, it is a characterful and colourful holiday home.
+We took a tour around the property and chatted to Emily Elwes about why colour is not to be feared, how to use leftover paint to transform your stairs, and the plan for redecorating their Library Room.

 What’s the history behind Sawcliffe Manor?
 Do you feel a need to maintain its traditional style or do you feel like you have the freedom to put your own stamp on it?

 Sawcliffe is a farmhouse with very ancient roots dating back to the Middle Ages.
 We’ve spent almost 30 years renovating it and now, with the help of the income that we generate from hosting large groups of Airbnb guests (we sleep up to 48) we’re working on saving its numerous out-buildings from ruin too.

 In many ways, the manor’s history really dictates the style of the rooms, as its original features are so strong.
 We have living rooms with Tudor stone windows and Inglenooks on one end of the Manor, and others with high Georgian ceilings and panelled windows, each dictates what it wants and we let that inspire us.
 We wish there was a science to it that we could share with you, but our style is very much dictated by gut feeling and whatever we feel like experimenting with at the time!